-No doubt you’ve already run into multiple strategies to actually get people to sign up for your newsletter.
-The lightbox – which pretty much amounts to a pop up on websites – is a common strategy that is used.
+No doubt you’ve already run into multiple strategies to actually get people to sign up for your newsletter or to confirm your acquisition email.
+The lightbox – which pretty much amounts to a pop-up on websites – is a common strategy that is used.
 This is because it has proven very effective in getting people to sign up.
 A Crazy Egg article suggests that they can get up to 1375% more signups.

 They’re also evolving (fortunately) so that most people now no longer hit when you just arrive, but instead pop up when you’re done with an article or when you’re planning to exit the page – this makes them far less obtrusive and also makes it far more likely you know if you actually want to sign up.